tyler-bartunek/ShoeBot/README.md

 >Yes, as do other adhesives that have enough strength to reliably anchor the hardware to the outside of the box.

 ## License
-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the [MIT License](LICENSE), which permits use, modification, and redistribution of the materials in this repository.

+If you build upon or share this work, please provide appropriate attribution and link back to this repository so others can benefit from and contribute to the project.